pmorrell/EDUT/README.md

+# EDUT Basic Usage

- example command line execution: ./EDUT.pl -i a_fasta_file.txt -b -d none -s
+ example command line execution: `./EDUT.pl -i a_fasta_file.txt -b -d none -s`

-1. Make the EDUT.pl file executable with 'chmod +x EDUT.pl'.
+1. Make the EDUT.pl file executable with `chmod +x EDUT.pl`.

 2. Create an aligned fasta file.
 The file should be formatted so that each sequence name and each sequence is a single line of text with no line breaks within a sequence.
 Line breaks follow each sequence name and each nucleotide sequence, including the last sequence.
 Use UNIX line breaks.
 All sequences in the data set must be the same length.